 Coleorton Baptist (Now A House)

-Coleorton Baptist Chapel was built in The Rowlands, just inside the Swannington parish boundary.
+Coleorton Baptist Chapel was built in The Rowlands, just inside the Swannington parish boundary on land purchased in 1873.
 As such it is much closer to the main residential areas of Coleorton than Swannington.

 The reason for the location was that the Beaumonts of Coleorton Hall were staunch supporters of the Church of England.
 They did all they could to restrict the progress of nonconformists.
 However, while the Beaumont family controlled Coleorton they did not control Swannington.
 The local Baptists therefore built their chapel in Swannington.